Achilles Tendonitis Treatment near Walkerville, 5081

 Achilles Tendinopathy or Achilles Tendinosis is an evolved stage of chronic Achilles Tendinitis that is not characterized by inflammation.
 These athletes have scarring, thickening and/or micro tear breakdown of the tendon itself.
 There is usually no redness or warmth of the surrounding tissue, although the area can be painful to touch.
 We treat Achilles injuries regularly at SA Running Injury Clinic and our patients come from all surrounding suburbs including Walkerville.

 At SA Running Injury Clinic we occasionally see a more difficult injury called Retrocalcaneal Bursitis.
-It refers to inflammation within the lubricating fluid like the sac that lies between the heel bone and the Achilles tendon.
+It refers to an inflammation within the lubricating fluid like the sac that lies between the heel bone and the Achilles tendon.
 It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
 This bony prominence is known as a Haglund's deformity.

 At SA Running Injury Clinic we have a 7 Part Program to reduce your Achilles Pain :

 - Advise of sneaker models appropriate to your specific foot profile

 - Address poor foot biomechanics/walking/running pattern with custom orthotics

 - Gait Retraining and Improvement of Running Technique

 Manage your Achilles Tendon Injury

 You can book an appointment near Walkerville at SA Running Injury Clinic Online or over the phone.
 Please note we have two clinics.